EvanGee/CCSDS_FileDeliveryProtocol/README.md

     this edge case.
 Furthermore, this implementation will build a 'temporary file' if it has missed a metadata packet.
-This temporary file will allow storage of data packets until a metadata packet is received, allowing us to save minutes on data re-transmissions in the event a Metadata packet is missed.
+This temporary file will allow storage of data packets until a metadata packet is received, allowing us to save minutes on data re-transmissions in the event a metadata packet is missed.

 Supported operation systems: